Deploying the Meeting Connector

 - Open/Import the OVF and VMDK into your VM client.

-- Once the Virtual Machine has been started, log in with the following credentials:
+- Once the Virtual Machine has been started, log in with the default credentials:

 - In your browser, navigate to the web console at https://IPaddress:5480, with the IP address being the inet address listed in the ifconfig results.

-- Set the network address information for Eth0 Info (Master) and Eth0:0 Info (Slave)
+- Set the network address information for Eth0 Info and Eth0:0 Info.

-Note: eth0 Info can be set for DHCP, but eth0:0 Info has to be a static address.
+Note: eth0 Info can be set for DHCP, but eth0:0 Info has to be set as a separate static address provided by your networking group, as it utilizes IP aliasing.

 - Click Submit.